vinfreecs/genga/Documentation.md

     * i = index of the body; optional, the default value is the line number in the input file.
 Don't give two bodies the same index.
     * t = start time of the simulation in years, optional.
 The default is zero.
     *  amin = minimal value of semi major axis range for aecount; optional, the default value is 0.0.
 See [here](#markdown-header-aelimits) for more details
-    * amax = maximal value of semi major axis range for aecount; optional, the default value is Rcut.
+    * amax = maximal value of semi major axis range for aecount; optional, the default value is 100.
 See [here](#markdown-header-aelimits) for more details
     * emin = minimal value of eccentricity range for aecount; optional, the default value is 0.0.
 See [here](#markdown-header-aelimits) for more details
     *  emax = maximal value of eccentricity range for aecount; optional, the default value is 1.0.
 See [here](#markdown-header-aelimits) for more details
     * \- = skip this column, optional